fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/4/text.md

 For our project, a consumer is a Java interface that contains all of the necessary behavior for all classes that implement consumers.

-Create a file called `Consumer.java` in the src/main/java/monedero/directory:
+Open a file called `Consumer.java` in the src/main/java/monedero/directory:

 ```
 package monedero;